rafael-nearshoredev/clojure-ring-backend/clj-back/README.md

 # clj-back

-A Clojure library designed to ... well, that part is up to you.
+The porpuse of this backend is to handle the payroll of a company.

 ## Usage

-FIXME
+The porpuse of this backend is to handle the payroll of a company.

 ## License